9/80 Work Schedule: Definition, Implementation, Pros & Cons

 What are the rules for a 9/80 schedule?

-As the genetic rule for a 9/80 work schedule, it contains a total of eight 9-hour working days, one eight-hour day over a two-week period.
+As the genetic rule for a 9/80 work schedule, it contains a total of eight 9-hour working days, one eight-hour day over two weeks.
 As a result, the employee gets an extra day off.
 But the employees work the same 80 hours in two weeks.

 What is a 9-80 work schedule with every other Friday off?

 A 9/80 work schedule is a compressed work schedule.
-The employee works for 80 hours for 9 days in this schedule.
-Total eight nine hour days and one 8-hour day.
+The employee works for 80 hours over 9 days in this schedule.
+Total eight nine-hour days and one 8-hour day.
 But the employees get every other Friday off.
 That means a long weekend twice a month.

 What is a 9-80 schedule with synchronized off days?